Mitchell-SysBio/AssiST/README.md

-# Broth Microdilution Plate CNN — User Guide
+# AssiST — User Guide

 This guide explains how to prepare training images, train a convolutional neural network (CNN), optionally explore hyperparameters to choose an optimal configuration, and then infer **MIC** (minimum inhibitory concentration) and **MGC** (maximum growth concentration) from full-plate images.